-If you don’t know how to grow potatoes in containers, but want to harvest bucketfuls anyway, then this article is for you.
+If you don’t know about growing potatoes in containers, but want to harvest bucketfuls anyway, then this article is for you.

-I’ve grown potatoes both in the ground and in pots, and there’s benefits to both.
+I’ve grown potatoes both in the ground and in pots, and there are benefits to both.

 Now, I’m not the world’s best gardener.
 I even struggle keeping up with all the work sometimes.
 So, if I can grow potatoes, then so can you.

-Last year, I split my potato crop between containers and the ground.
-My yield in ground was meager, and I fared better growing them in things like large trash cans and plastic (food safe) bins.
+Last year, I split my potato crop between both containers and the ground.
+My potato yield in the ground was meager, and I fared better growing them in things like large trash cans and plastic (food safe) bins.

-So this year, I’m going to grow potatoes in containers.
+So this year, I’m growing potatoes in containers.